apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Robert Pattinson and Suki Waterhouse expecting first child**
+**Shakira Settles Spanish Tax Fraud Case Before Trial Begins**

-You can read more about it [here](https://www.bbc.com/news/entertainment-arts-67472557).
+You can read more about it [here](https://variety.com/2023/music/global/shakira-settles-spanish-tax-fraud-case-1235801557/).

 ## Requirements
 - Python 3.8